opencollective/documentation/about/community-guidelines.md

 We are a community based on trust, transparency, contribution and we try to ensure that all participants in the community have the best possible experience.
 We are all here to help each other learn, grow our skillsets and have a good time!

-These Community guidelines take into consideration the behavior as members of the community in any form of correspondence .
-This isn't an exhaustive list of things that you can't do.
-Rather, it will be a matter of healthy discussion if you take these points in the spirit in which it's intended.

-Therefore, we expect everyone to act in accordance with these guidelines, including all Collectives, Backers, Sponsors, and our own Open Collective team.
+We expect everyone to act in accordance with these guidelines, including all Collectives, Backers, Sponsors, and our own Open Collective team.

 ### **Be honest**